onpointtech/agency-portal-v2/README.md

 ### How to start to run the 3 backend applications
+The backend will be the applications that manage the data, talk to the database, and update the data.
+The frontend will manage displaying the data, and making everything look neat, responsive, and organized.

 1. Open eclipse
 2. Import the 3 maven projects (ClaimantServiceNew, SurveyServiceNew, ZuulServiceNew)
 3. To run the __claimant service app__